comodelling/commongraph/plan.md

 ### Important Features
 - User roles are introduced later, including basic and admin, with default permissions that can be customised.
 - Only logged-in users can add, edit, or delete entities and links.
-- Admins can alter the configuration of Wishnet's implementation.
+- Admins can alter the configuration.
 - Entities and links can be "gradable" (on a fixed qualitative scale) or "quantifiable" (on a fixed quantitative scale).
 If activated for a given element, any user can change the element's grade.
 Each type of element has a fixed associated scale, but this can differ for each type of element.

 ### Extended Features